Sun Tunnel Buying Guide

 Through wall tunnels work the same as regular sun tunnels in how they gather light.
 They can, however, transmit sunlight even further into the home than roof installations to distances up to 30m.

-Like all Lightway products, the through wall sun tunnel comes with a 25-year guarantee for added piece of mind.
+Like all Lightway products, the through wall sun tunnel comes with a 25-year guarantee for added cover and piece of mind.

 Dome or Flat Glass Exterior Cover?